JosephAbbey/fizzbuz/README.md

-# fizzbuz
+# Fizzbuz
-Fizzbuz in almost every language.
+Aiming to make fizzbuz in almost every language.